Thomas Snow (British Army officer): 1917

-In 1917 Snow took part in the offensives at the Battle of Arras in the Spring (his corps fought on right (southern) flank of Third Army) and the Battle of Cambrai in November.
+In 1917 Snow took part in the offensives at the Battle of Arras in the spring (his corps fought on the right, or southern, flank of Lieutenant General Sir Julian Byng's Third Army) and the Battle of Cambrai in November.
 At Cambrai VII Corps were on the right flank and at one point it was suggested that they might be placed under French command if the French joined in the offensive.
 This did not happen.

 Despite being in pain from his injured pelvis, Snow surveyed his positions from Ronssoy-Epehy Ridge each day and warned his superiors that a German counter-attack was brewing for 29 or 30 November.
-They were still preoccupied with the attack at Bourlon Wood on the left and did not believe – wrongly – that the Germans had sufficient reserves left after Third Ypres to mount a big attack.
-At 7:00 p.m. on 28 November his chief of staff, Brigadier-General Jock Burnett-Stuart, telephoned Byng's chief of staff, Major-General Louis Vaughan, to request reinforcements and was told that the Guards Division could soon be sent.
+They were still preoccupied with the attack at Bourlon Wood on the left and did not believe – wrongly – that the Germans had sufficient reserves left after the recent Battle of Passchendaele to mount a big attack.
+At 7:00 p.m. on 28 November his chief of staff, Brigadier-General John Burnett-Stuart, telephoned Byng's chief of staff, Major-General Louis Vaughan, to request reinforcements and was told that the Guards Division could soon be sent.
 When the counter-attack came, the Guards Division had already been committed to III Corps.

 Bryn Hammond describes Snow at Cambrai as a "safe pair of hands" on account of his experience but also "tired and relatively old" at the age of 59.
-After criticism of British leadership during the German counter-attack and along with several other BEF corps commanders, he was replaced largely on grounds of age on 2 January 1918.
+After criticism of British leadership during the German counter-attack, and along with several other BEF corps commanders, he was replaced largely on grounds of age on 2 January 1918.
 He returned to England, being appointed General Officer Commanding-in-Chief for Western Command.
-He was promoted to lieutenant general and appointed a Knight Commander of the Order of St Michael and St George in recognition of his services on the Western Front.
-He had also been Mentioned in Despatches six times, appointed a Commander of the Legion of Honour by the French Government and made a Grand Cross of the Order of Leopold from Belgium.
+He was promoted to substantive lieutenant general and appointed a Knight Commander of the Order of St Michael and St George in recognition of his services on the Western Front.
+He had also been mentioned in dispatches six times, appointed a Commander of the Legion of Honour by the French Government and made a Grand Cross of the Order of Leopold from Belgium.